ComPlat/ChemistryKnowledgeBase/mediawiki/extensions/ChemExtension/eval/README.md

 - molecule cells (catalyst, photosensitizer, host, guest, solvents — see `EvalTopicConfig`) are compared by molecule identity via `MoleculeResolver`, so synonyms/abbreviations that resolve to the same Molecule page count as a match,
+- numeric cells with a known unit (see `EvalTopicConfig::expectedUnits`) are compared unit-aware via `UnitConverter` — "1 µM" and "1e-6 M" are treated as equal,
 - all other cells match by normalized string equality,
 - precision / recall / F1 are micro-averaged over all non-empty cells.

+**Unit correctness** — a separate rate reporting how often the extracted value carries a dimensionally consistent unit for its field (e.g. a potential not reported in a concentration unit).
+Computed by `UnitConverter::inFamily` over the fields in `EvalTopicConfig::expectedUnits`.

 This is the quantitative "Treffsicherheit" number for the paper.